 - Contributing to the development of contemporary and cutting-edge training programs for clinician scientists, research scientists and the health and medical research workforce.

 - Collaborating with partners in the Adelaide Biomedical Precinct to create a world-class clinical trials infrastructure that will attract national and international industry-sponsored and investigator-led clinical trials.

 - Working with the wider University and Central Adelaide Local Health Network to build relationships within the philanthropic sector that will help to diversify and strengthen the institute’s revenues into the long-term future.

 Professor Christopher Sweeney | Director Designate

-Professor Sweeney is already actively engaged in the strategic direction of SAiGENCI, including the selection and appointment of Group Leaders.
-He will visit Adelaide regularly from the start of 2022 as Director Designate and relocate full time towards the end of 2022, supported during this transition period by the existing interim team.
+Professor Sweeney is already actively engaged in the strategic direction of SAiGENCI, including the selection and appointment of Program Leaders.
+He will visit Adelaide regularly from the start of 2022 as Director Designate and relocate full time in December 2022, supported during this transition period by the existing interim team.